Borderlands 3 – Third Times a Headshot? [PS Plus]

 These characters do not fit into the typical archetypes, and all of them have different methods to master them.
 Another massive change compared to Borderlands 2, is that there are now three skills per character, and every skill tree for every character gives massively different perks and this also results in a different action skill being used.
 For instance, if you level up Moze on the Bottomless Mags skill tree, you will 99% times not run out of ammo.
 The final skill in that skill tree is ammo regeneration, plus there is also a skill tree that regenerates ammo based on critical shots.
 There’s also the Iron Bear (the walking Mech) that can be further customized based on what skills you have unlocked, it can either launch Nukes, or it can have giant bear fists punching enemies.

-Without going into too much detail for the skills, all four characters are truly unique and offer interesting gameplay mechanics.
-I enjoyed playing all four characters and did not feel that it would be too boring to play as anyone of them.
+Without going into too much detail about the skills, all four characters are truly unique and offer interesting gameplay mechanics.
+I enjoyed playing all four characters and did not feel that it would be too boring to play any of them.
 As mentioned previously they are not just the simple, plop down a turret and wait for kills, or just be a regular sniper.
 A lot of extra care went into these characters.

 Then the main campaign ended, and the endgame opened which was Mayhem Mode, which is like Destiny’s Nightfall mode.
-Basically, the map gets tougher enemies, and even modifiers that affect the gameplay such as better accuracy for enemies, or resistance to certain attacks – plus it gives out a bigger chance for higher quality loot.
-It is possible to get epic and legendary gear during the normal campaign, and the developers might adjust the loot frequency, but for me, the experience was a tad bit disappointing.
-Some guns even feel rehashes of old Borderlands 1 and 2 guns in terms of designs and can be at times disappointing.
+The map gets tougher enemies, and even modifiers that affect the gameplay such as better accuracy for enemies, or resistance to certain attacks – plus it gives out a bigger chance for higher-quality loot.
+It is possible to get epic and legendary gear during the normal campaign, and the developers might adjust the loot frequency.
+Still, for me, the experience was a tad bit disappointing.
+Some guns even feel like rehashes of old Borderlands 1 and 2 guns in terms of design and can be at times disappointing.
 So while the characters are fun to play, the loot part is a bit weird, and your enjoyment of getting those epic items may vary.

 Shiny guns, and glitchy bombs

-Borderlands 3 looks and sounds good, but there are a lot of baffling technical issues, and glitches on a game that does not seem much of a change in its art style.
-It has a level of detail, but it should not be running this bad on consoles.
+Borderlands 3 looks and sounds good, but there are a lot of baffling technical issues and glitches on a game that does not seem much of a change in its art style.
+It has a level of detail, but it should not be running this badly on consoles.

 Borderlands 3 is sadly not perfect, and even inferior in some cases to its predecessor.
 However it is one of the best shooter experiences for a while, and the characters are fun to play.
 The loot side of it is a bit lukewarm, but the endgame opens it up.
 The maps are varied, and the enemies are fun to fight against, also the boss battles have multiple different phases, and can make any careless player sweat their pants off if they are not careful.
 However it is a bit too safe, and lacking in just innovation, or at least to not feel the same as Borderlands 2.